 Rob Diperna, Forest and Wildlife Advocate Rob is on his second tour of duty with EPIC.
 He also worked for EPIC reviewing private industrial logging plans from 2000-2003.
 Rob has reviewed literally hundreds of THPs for EPIC, focusing on protection of public trust resources including threatened and endangered species, water quality and forests.

-Tom Wheeler, Program and Legal Coordinator Tom graduated from the University of Washington School of Law with a concentration in Environmental Law.
+Tom Wheeler, Program Director Tom graduated from the University of Washington School of Law with a concentration in Environmental Law.
 Tom was President of the Environmental Law Society, served as Articles Editor of the WA Journal of Environmental Law & Policy, and defended old-growth and endangered species at the WA Forest Law Center.